University of Pennsylvania

 Former President Magill launched an antisemitism task force and action plan before her resignation and committed to recruiting a new leader experienced in addressing antisemitism and other forms of hate.
 The University has since developed its own overview of antisemitism and has said they will “refer” to the IHRA Definition as well.
 Penn has also made efforts to encourage more students to report bias or harassment and has increased its security services on campus.

 In March 2024, the University began investigating 'Penn Against the Occupation,' removing them from the official student club registry until the investigation has concluded.
+In April 2024, the student club was banned.
 Penn's schools have also offered a variety of antisemitism education opportunities to the campus community, including a Bystander Intervention Workshop to Stop Antisemitic Harassment, an Economic Antisemitism Workshop, and an Exploring Jewish Identity and Building Inclusive Communities Workshop.

 Criteria

-*Incident levels reflect the number of incidents relative to the Jewish student population on campus.
+*Incident levels reflect the number of incidents relative to the total student population on campus.
+'Severe' and 'other' incidents were only counted if they were recorded between April 2024 and December 2024.

 University of Pennsylvania contributed information to our assessment.